 But as I searched for that one gold nugget, all I ever found was one problem after another.
 I found Church history had been obfuscated and modified.
 I found doctrine had been changed.
 Scriptures had been altered.
 God's voice that once spoke so clearly from the heavens was lost in a din of muffled confusion over what He really meant us to hear (whomever you believe "He" is).

-Here in my office, some time in the last year, the religion I called my own since my childhood lay in pieces at my feet.
+Here in my office, at some time in the last few years, the religion I called my own since my childhood lay in pieces at my feet.
 The betrayal was nearly unbearable.
-The shelf in my heart where I had been stacking these incongruities snapped, and the broken pieces of my beliefs tumbled down noiselessly in slow and silent motion.
-Some were large, and some were small but as they fell they all scorched a little as they did.
+The shelf in my heart where I had been stacking these incongruities failed, and the broken pieces of my beliefs tumbled down noiselessly in slow and silent motion.
+Some were large, and some were small but as they fell they all scorched me a little as they did.

 First it was altering conference talks with 1984 and a man named R.E.
 Poelman.
 Then it was robbing the poor.
 Then tithing.
 Then City Creek and the "Word of Wisdom".
 Then Kinderhook, the Book of Mormon, (or was it Nephi)?
 The First Visions, the "Book of Abraham", the Greek Psalter and the Book of Commandments.
 Then there was correlation, succession, outward appearances, and one Lord one faith, and two baptisms, the blacks and the priesthood.
 Prophets and priesthood power gave way to polygamy, polyandry, and persecution, but that was nothing compared to blood oaths and blood atonement, and if this was not turned on the heads of the wicked by the hand of God Himself, then why not by the hand of His servants themselves?